Carl Willis: Coaching career

-From 2003 to 2009 he served as the pitching coach for the Cleveland Indians.
+Willis began his coaching career in 1997 as the pitching coach for the Rookie-level Watertown Indians.
+In 2001, Willis hired as the pitching coach for the Buffalo Bisons, Cleveland's Triple-A affiliate.
+He spent two seasons in Buffalo before being hired in the same role for the Indians on March 19, 2003.
+In 2005, Cleveland posted the best ERA in baseball (3.61) for the first time since 1996.
+In 2007, the Indians' starting rotation compiled the lowest ERA in the American League (4.19), and their entire staff allowed 410 walks, the fewest allowed by the team in a full season since 1920.
+On September 30, 2009, it was announced that Willis would not be retained for the 2010 season.

 On November 30, 2009, Willis was named the Seattle Mariners minor-league pitching coordinator.
-On August 9, 2010, Willis was promoted to the Seattle Mariners coaching staff as the new pitching coach, replacing Rick Adair who was fired along with manager Don Wakamatsu and bench coach Ty Van Burkleo.
-He served in this capacity until 2013.
+On August 9, 2010, Willis was promoted to the Seattle Mariners coaching staff as the new pitching coach, replacing Rick Adair, who was fired along with manager Don Wakamatsu and bench coach Ty Van Burkleo.
+Willis was fired by the Mariners on November 22, 2013.

-In 2015, Willis was named to be the pitching coach for the Columbus Clippers in the Cleveland Indians organization.
+In 2015, Willis was named to be the pitching coach for the Columbus Clippers, marking a return to the Cleveland Indians organization.
 On May 9, 2015, Willis was named as the pitching coach for the Boston Red Sox, replacing Juan Nieves.

 On October 26, 2017, Willis was re-hired by the Indians as pitching coach, replacing Mickey Callaway.

 Willis has had five pitchers win Cy Young Awards during his time as their pitching coach: CC Sabathia in 2007, Cliff Lee in 2008, Félix Hernández in 2010, Rick Porcello in 2016, and Shane Bieber in 2020.

-In May 2022, Willis assumed managerial duties for a few games after a COVID-19 outbreak among Guardians coaching staff that saw Manager Terry Francona, First Base Coach Sandy Alomar Jr., Bench Coach DeMarlo Hale, Third Base Coach Mike Sarbaugh, Hitting Analyst Justin Toole, Assistant Pitching Coach Joe Torres, and Hitting Coach Chris Valaika all end up on the COVID list.
+In May 2022, Willis assumed managerial duties for a few games after a COVID-19 outbreak within the team sidelined multiple coaches, including manager Terry Francona.